yuzhenmi/dokojs/README.md

 DataManagers occupy the model layer of MVC.
 They are objects that provide data access and manipulation through instance methods.
 Only DataManagers are capable of persisting data and state information beyond a function call.

 #### Controller ####
 Controllers are the glue of the application.
 They are responsible for orchestrating changes in the application in response to events.
 The only way to communicate to a controller is through events.
 Usually, each controller is associated with a distinct component within the application.
+Each function in the controller should be an event handler that, in response to an event, takes a sequence of actions that may or may not involve a decision tree.

 #### Renderer ####
 Renderers are responsible for setting the state of the DOM.
 They expose instance methods to the controller to manipulate the DOM.
 Only renderers are capable of changing the DOM state.